olaven/exam-PG5100/README.md

 ## Extras
 * The app has support for admin-users
-* Ad admin-user may add new items.
+* An admin-user may add new items.
 This is documented in `SeleniumTestBase`, `testCanAddItem`
+* A user may delete their ranking on an item.
+This is documented in `SeleniumTestBase`, `testCanRemoveRank`
 * The app is running on Travis.
 The travis-page is private, as this is an exam.
 However, the link-image in the title is hopefully evidence enough.
-* The app is deployed to [Heroku](https://enterprise-exam.herokuapp.com)
 * I have used Docker and Docker-Compose to run the project in production mode.
 To start this up, run the following in the root-directory: `mvn clean package && docker-compose up`
 * I am using bootstrap for some CSS-styles

-* Selenium-tests can be run in Docker using `SeleniumDockerIT`
+* Selenium-tests can be run in Docker using `SeleniumDockerIT`, as well as locally